 Pureed Butternut Squash Soup

-Butternut squashes have a hard rind and a golden orange flesh.
+Butternut squashes have a hard rind and a golden-orange flesh.
 Similar to other types of winter squash, such as acorn, they are at their best from early fall through winter.
+This butternut squash soup recipe has pureed butternut squash along with onions, ginger, and garlic for a smooth, creamy texture.
+Whip up a yummy butternut squash soup on the next chilly day.

 - 2 tablespoons butter